EVALUATING DIGITAL TRANSFORMATION for ORGANISATION

 Communication internally within your organization is similarly important to consider.
 Sometimes the legacy of previous transformative efforts becomes an obstacle to new ones, but because they are taken for granted, people just endure inefficiencies.
 Technology has progressed so far, especially with cloud-based services, that obstacles

 such as small inbox quotas, no remote access to email, prohibitive browsers, etc. should well and truly be a thing of the past.
-To this day, in spite of all the progress, we take pride in, a number of hours spent resolving issues such as this is still far too much and can be quite easily avoided, often leading to cost and resource savings.
+To this day, in spite of all the progress, we take pride in, a number of hours spent resolving issues such as this are still far too much and can be quite easily avoided, often leading to cost and resource savings.

 Transactions do not need to involve money.
 In systematic terms, they tend to be the result of communication efforts, e.g. the acquisition of new customers leading to the purchase of an item, a subscription, membership, course place, etc. Even a simple email newsletter signup could be considered a transaction.